Jeffrey Lord

 Jeffrey Lord (born July 25, 1951) is an American author, and political strategist in Pennsylvania, who served as an associate political director in the administration of former U.S. President Ronald Reagan.
 He subsequently became a highly visible political commentator for CNN and other media outlets.
-He was fired from CNN in 2017 after posting a Nazi salute on Twitter to mock Angelo Carusone, president of Media Matters for America.
+He was dismissed from CNN in 2017 after posting "Sieg Heil" on Twitter as a mocking response to Angelo Carusone, president of Media Matters for America.

 Early life

 Lord was born in Northampton, Massachusetts, on July 25, 1951.
 He earned a degree from Franklin and Marshall College.

 Career

 Lord first worked as a press aide in the Pennsylvania State Senate.
 He worked for Pennsylvania congressman Bud Shuster as legislative director and press secretary and for U.S. senator H. John Heinz III as executive assistant.
 Later, Lord worked as chief of staff to Drew Lewis, for part of the time that Lewis was a co-chairman of Pennsylvania for the Ronald Reagan presidential campaign.
 He also served in the Reagan White House as an associate political director 1987–1988.
 In that position, he assisted in the judicial nomination process for several nominees, including Robert Bork for the Supreme Court.
 He also worked for Jack Kemp during the presidency of George H. W. Bush.

 Lord has worked as a political commentator, contributing material to CNN, The Weekly Standard, The American Spectator, National Review Online, The Wall Street Journal, The Washington Times, the Los Angeles Times, The Philadelphia Inquirer, the Pittsburgh Post-Gazette, and the Harrisburg Patriot-News.
 He has appeared as a guest on numerous television and radio programs.
 He also works as a political consultant for Quantum Communications, a Harrisburg-based political strategy firm.

 He is the author of The Borking Rebellion, about the confirmation of D. Brooks Smith to the United States Court of Appeals for the Third Circuit.
 It received a generally positive review in The Wall Street Journal.
 His more recent book, published in January 2016 (from which he gained the name, "The Trump Defender"), is What America Needs: The Case for Trump.